biati-digital/alfred-calculate-anything/README.md

 <img src="./assets/time.gif">
 </p>

-### Time Configuration
+### Time Options

-- **calculate set base timezone America/Los_Angeles**

-Configure your base time zone.

-- **calculate add timezone F jS, Y, g:i:s a**

-Add multiple time zones formats so you can get your date the way you want.

-- **calculate delete timezone**
+The following options are available.
+Simply launch Alfred and type **calculate configure** and select any of the options below.
+[View the configuration section for more info](#configuration)

+- **Set base timezone** Base time zone to calculate dates in your time for example (America/Los_Angeles, Mexico/General, etc.)

+- **Add date format** Configure a new date format so the date is displayed the way you want for example (j F, Y, g:i:s a) [More information about available values for date](https://www.php.net/manual/en/function.date.php)

-List stored formats and select the one you want to delete and simply press enter.
+- **Delete date format** It will show you a list of configured date formats, simply select the one you want to delete and press enter to remove it

-### Example adding time daate formats
+### Example adding time date formats
-You can add all the date formats you want simply launch alfred and type:
+You can add all the date formats you want simply launch alfred and type **calculate configure** and select the option Add date format then simply enter the format you want and press enter: [View the configuration section for more info](#configuration)

-- **calculate add timezone F jS, Y, g:i:s a**
-- **calculate add timezone j F, Y, g:i:s a**
-- ..etc

 Time will use the language that you configure with **calculate set language**